What if we told you the best sheet thread count was 220?

 Cotton is the best material for sheets because of its breathability and durability.
 It’s smooth and cool to the touch, and doesn’t make you break out in night sweats like microfiber or polyester will.

 Conventional cotton fibers are pretty short, and the shorter the fiber, the scratchier the feel.
-Extra-long staple cottons like Pima and Supima cotton make for the best sheets because their fibers are soft and long.
+Extra-long staple cottons make for the best sheets because their fibers are soft and long.

-We love Supima cotton because it’s the softest and most durable, has the best breathability, and is verified by the American Supima Association to be 100% the real deal — with no filler fibers, and nothing fake.
+We love American-grown cotton because it’s the softest and most durable, has the best breathability, 100% the real deal — with no filler fibers, and nothing fake.

 Percale Weave Sheets